przemo1232/factorio/README.txt

 - start the program and choose a png file (remember to include the file extension), output is bp.txt

-the config can have multiple presets, change them by changing the import
+the config can have multiple presets, change them by changing the import dithering as well as grayscale can be toggled in the config